St Jude logo

-The designers designed the St. Jude logo with the image of a small child with his head bowed and palms folded as if he were praying.
+The designers created the St. Jude logo featuring an image of a small child with his head bowed and his palms folded, as if he were praying.
 This emblem indicates that the therapeutic and research institution is engaged in saving children.
-The artists purposely made the drawing impersonal so as to have a universal image without reference to a specific person.
+The artist deliberately made the drawing impersonal to create a universal image without reference to a specific person.

 St Jude: Brand overview